 I replied, pointing out that given his respect for the dead, the least he could do is spell Gord Downie’s name correctly.
 He came back with a graphic of the Peace Tower flag schedule indicating it was lowered in honour of Gord Downie.
 I looked up and saw he had corrected his mistake, trying to pass of my comment as an error on my part.
 Facebook labeled his post as having been edited, and clicking the “Edited” indicator, he correct the spelling three minutes after I pointed out the error.
 In reply, I suggested that it was a simple error, and he should simply own it, rather than correcting it and pretending he made no mistake.
 Hell, it was likely an autocorrection error he missed.
 Be an adult and admit it!

-Hours later I checked back and found that the group owner had banned me from the National Conservative News Network Canada.
-This banning also deleted all my comments and any replies.
+Hours later I checked back and found that the group owner had banned me from posting in the National Conservative News Network Canada.
+This ban also deleted all my comments and any replies.

 So rather than a discussion area, the group owner has gathered around him people who think just as he does and parrot the same opinions.
 Anyone who raises a dissenting voice is summarily silenced.
 It’s a fragile ego indeed who can’t accept a spelling correction!
 Is it any wonder people can’t discuss politics or religion any more without things getting out of hand?
 These jokers have fashioned echo chambers where everyone allowed in agrees with them.
 How can they ever learn reasoned discourse?